 9. Cross reference with other information relevant to pupil.
 10. Overall Risk (considering everything within this assessment, what do you consider the overall risk to the pupil/establishment (eg school) D 11.
 Arrangements for implementation.
 To be shared with all relevant staff (Sarah Jarrett).
-12. Action to be taken in the event of change in circumstances 13.
+12. Action to be taken in the event of change in circumstances 12.
+Avvangements for Monitoring and review 13.
 Arrangements for Monitoring and review

 14. This Pupil Risk Assessment has been agreed by:

 HeadTeacher/Deputy Head Date:

 Senco Date

 Other professional Date:

-Other professional

 Parent/Carer Date:

 Advice from Occupational Safety and Health Specialist Service 01204 331210

 Review record: